 At no cost to you, this site may contain affiliated links or ads to offset the expenses of operating a website.
 Please see the disclosureto satisfy your curiosity.

 It’s an odorous activity that demands a sacrifice in the form of money.
 As a car owner for 14 years, I know all too well the price of gas.
 Similar to a stinky version of the stock market, gas prices dump and crest but always increase.
 I can’t stop the march of time or inflation, but I have developed a few hacks to counteract pumping green into someone else’s wallet.

 Among the many nuances of finding a place to live, Mr. BuLL and I try to find homes close to work.
 Since we move frequently, we get plenty of practice.

 Our current home is nestled in small-town America and sits proudly on the north end of town.
 Our home is in a prime location, a hill.
-A natural barrier to those pesky 500-year floods and a mere five-mile jaunt over the river and up the other hill to work.
+A natural barrier to those pesky 500-year floods and a mere 5-mile jaunt over the river and up the other hill to get to work.
 A short, scenic commute won’t drive down gas prices, but it does make the brief ride less rage-inducing.

 I work the standard American metric of five days a week, which looks and feels like spending more time at work than home.
 Daily commutes add up to daily costs even if I’m looking forward to the baked goods my coworker’s wife gifts as a consolation prize for shipping her husband off to us every day.

 If I can shave off mileage by living closer to work, I’ll cash in savings.
 Even if there are affordable McMansions 30 minutes from town.
 The house may be worth it, but the commute is not!

 Like banking, music, and how to milk a cow – there is an app for that.